CMB27/AutomationTimers/README.md

 ### Description
 A `Timer` object acts like a read-only `unsigned long` that always counts up in milliseconds.
 It can be reset to 0 using the `reset()` method.

-The value of the `Timer` is prevented from overflowing; once the timer reaches the highest value a `unsigned long` can hold, it will stay there until reset.
+The value of the `Timer` is prevented from overflowing; once the timer reaches the highest value an `unsigned long` can hold, it will stay there until reset.

 ### Example
 ``` C++